-Add Schema Markup to your website
+3. Add Schema Markup to Your Website

 While schema doesn’t have an impact on rankings, it helps Google match your business with local searchers.
 If you serve multiple locations, place your schema markup to each location page.

-The example above is a location page for a rehab centre in Cambridgeshire.
-However, the main rehab centre is in Halstead, not far from Cambridgeshire.
+The example above is a location page for a rehab center in Cambridgeshire.
+However, the main rehab center is in Halstead, not far from Cambridgeshire.

 When I typed “Help for Drug and Alcohol in Cambridgeshire” they showed up on Page 1 result.
 Location pages increase your chances of appearing for location-specific searches.

 Site architecture is the arrangement of the visual and functional aspects of your site.
 In layman terms, it’s placing the most important information at the top and flowing down in that order.
-Best practices for local search include

 Include a contact form for customers who prefer email.
 If you’re actively collecting reviews, display some of them on your contact us page.

 Brick and mortar stores should include driving directions from popular destinations, just as you’ll see in the example below.

 Include an embedded Google Map on your contact page.
 Link each unique location page to your contact page.
 Incorporate location-centric testimonials from clients who’ve enjoyed your service.

 Apply a service/product schema to each offering with unique pages based on your keyword research.
 It helps your product rank for that specific offering in your location.

 This is a location page Google generated for “Electrician in Northern Suburbs” or “Northern Suburbs Electrician”.
-Mr Switch serves many locations and uses local keywords to capture leads in each location.
+Mr. Switch serves many locations and uses local keywords to capture leads in each location.

-In the example below, a local plumbing service would ignore the global monthly searches in favour of the local monthly searches on the far right.
+In the example below, a local plumbing service would ignore the global monthly searches in favor of the local monthly searches on the far right.

 From the data above, Tacoma Plumbing has more local searches than Everett plumbing and Edmonds Plumbing combined.

 If creating SEO copy is your goal, Zenith Copywriters are skilled at writing content that helps you rank high for a specific keyword.

-Optimise your local business for voice search
+8. Optimize your local business for voice search

-Here are some interesting statistics
+Here are some interesting statistics on voice search: